 - Don’t sell in an email.
 Emails and blogging shouldn’t be about selling.
 That’s what landing pages/sales pages are for.
 Linking to those types of pages from a post is acceptable, but don’t try to sell right in the middle of your site or in an email.
 It’s a little pushy.
 Give them value first and reasons why they should buy, or educate them on the benefits of buying, then on a page that makes sense, sell them something.

 - Connect with industry experts.
 A great way to start out is to discover what parts of an industry you are interested in.
 For example, if you are passionate about internet marketing, you may want to connect with blogging, social media, Analytics, SEO, or mobile experts.
 You can follow people in your specific niche or choose to follow people in all of these internet marketing categories.

 - Go to industry events.
 Most of us know that going to industry events provides a great networking opportunity.
 In addition to listening closely to the great presentations at these events, be sure to walk around and introduce yourself in the halls to everyone.
 Don’t be surprised if the most unlikely person you talk to winds up being the person that helps you out the most!

 It sounds like a lot of effort

-Making and keeping friends is a lot of effort but every blog that has a significant following does all of the above and more.
-If you want your blog to be read by a wider audience or even make money from blogging you need to engage with others.
+If you want to engage with other bloggers you need to communicate with your audience in what ever way they want to be communicated with.
+Email, mention, link, comment or smoke signal.
+If it works for them it works for you.
+Building social value or clout requires a lot of time and effort.
+Making and keeping friends is a lot of effort but every site that has a significant following does all of the above and more.
+If you want your site to be read by a wider audience or even make money from blogging you need to engage with others.
 That’s why it’s called social media.
+Therefore, planning out your journey to success can be daunting.
+Be diligent in your effort; that is, set aside scheduled time for these tasks to be successful.
 Give it a go and enjoy the fruits of your labor.